There is Effective Treatment for Childhood Trauma

 What Treatment Is Available?

-The Edge is one of the world’s few centers that specialises in treating trauma alongside substance abuse.
+The Edge is one of the world’s few centers that specialises in the treatment of childhood trauma alongside substance abuse.
 Not only do we offer individual and group counselling in Cognitive Behavioural Therapy (CBT), we also have specialists in Eye Movement Desensitization Reprocessing (EMDR), a practice which helps to re-process memories in a healthy way.
 It uses eye movements to change thought patterns and can improve the symptoms of PTSD in as few as eight sessions.
 There is also plenty of time dedicated to physical activity, including sport training and wilderness adventures, to help you process excess energy and minimise your anxiety.